 The historic Vaikom struggle for social justice and against untouchability was the nation's pioneering movement that inspired the whole country, Stalin said in his address at the centenary celebrations of Vaikom Sathyagraha (1924-25).

-The Tamil Nadu Chief Minister recalled the revolutionary movements of Kerala and Tamil Nadu and listed legendary leaders including Sri Narayana Guru, Ayyan Kali, TK Madhavan, Ramalinga Adigalar, Ayya Vaikundar, Ayothidasar, and Periyar.
+The Tamil Nadu Chief Minsiter recalled the revolutionary movements of Kerala and Tamil Nadu and listed legendary leaders including Sri Narayana Guru, Ayyan Kali, TK Madhavan, Ramalinga Adigalar, Ayya Vaikundar, Ayothidasar, and Periyar.

 Tracing the epic 1924 Vaikom movement, he said Periyar led the protest as all the Kerala leaders were arrested.
 He mobilised people and created awareness among them and he was jailed.

-Though other participants of the struggle were treated as political prisoners, Periyar was treated badly he was shackled and imprisoned for 74 days and he devoted 141 days to the Vaikom satyagraha.
+Though other participants of the struggle were treated as political prisoners, Periyar was treated badly and he was shackled and imprisoned for 74 days and he devoted 141 days for the Vaikom satyagraha.